Cdwright93/FullStack-Intro/instructions.md

 		- _Note_: This awaited invocation of fetch is going to make an HTTP request to the url string passed into the fetch() function.
 The variable result will be an object containing the HTTP result of the request; which includes the response payload as well as information of the response itself.
 	- Create a new variable below result and set it equal to await result.json() [9]
 		- _Note_: The result.json() method retrieves the actual data/payload of the response and assigns it to the variable result.
-	- Call setBlogs with the result variable passed in as the argument.
+	- Call setBlogs with the blogs variable passed in as the argument.
 - Just under the fetchBlogs async function and still inside the effect function, invoke fetchBlogs.[10]
 - If you implemented the above correctly, you should see the entire list of 50 blog posts fetched from mockapi rendered to the page.
 ​